yayeetying/dp-wizard/WHAT-WE-LEARNED.md

 The different flavors of "Shiny" are a bit of nuissance when trying to find examples.
 The maturity of Shiny for R means that the vast majority of the examples are for R, even with Python in the search.
 It would be nice if the docs site remembered that I only want to look at docs for Core.

+## More validation / type casting on inputs

+If we we imagine we have a field that is a required positive integer, it would be nice to be able to specify that in the input itself, with a default error message handled by the UI, instead of needing to set up a calc on our side.

 ## It's easy to forget `return`